t-lundstrom/CDCL/README.md

 The comment at the end of the line shows whether the clause on that line is one of the original clauses of the CNF formula, or if the clause is obtained via resolution from clauses earlier in the proof.
 The comment `Res(i,j,k)` means that the clause on that line is obtained by resolution from clauses on lines `i` and `j` with respect to the variable `k`.

+If the input formula has atomic formulas `T` or `F` as subformulas, these subformulas are not given labels and hence appear as such in the Tseitin set.
+Before running the CDCL algorithm, as preprocessing, we remove all clauses with `T` in them and remove `F` from every clause.
+The resolution proof is computed from this preprocessed set of clauses.

 Similarly, when a `.cnf` or a sudoku file is given and the formula/sudoku is not satisfiable, a prompt asks if the user wants to see the resolution proof.
+If the user types `y`, only the proof is printed.

 **Note:** The resolution proofs can be quite long.
 For example, the CNF formula in the file `hole6.cnf` is not satisfiable and the proof has 4604 lines.